Olivier-Boudeville/Ceylan-Heavy/src/code/scripts/erlang/wooper/doc/wooper.rst

 We created a small set of classes allowing to show multiple inheritance:

+.. comment Use format-specific instructions so that the PDF fits in one page and the HTML has a full-sized image.

 .. figure:: wooper-example.png
    :alt: WOOPER Example
    :scale: 40